 A sport pilot certificate is a pilot license that allows you to fly a light sport aircraft (under 1,320 pounds) for recreational purposes, carrying one passenger during daylight and in good weather conditions.

 A sport pilot certificate is ideal for beginner pilots looking to get their feet wet in the aviation world without committing to a more expensive and involved license such as a private pilot certificate.
-It’s also an excellent option for those living in areas with limited flying conditions, as sport pilot certificate holders are restricted to daylight hours and good weather.
+It’s also an excellent option for those living in areas with good flying conditions, as sport pilot certificate holders are restricted to daylight hours and good weather.

 Pleasure flyers fly private aircraft for fun or to travel from place to place and are not paid for their services as pilots.
-Career aviators get their pilot license as a first step to obtaining their commercial pilot license, which allows the pilot to get paid for flying.
+Career aviators get their private pilot license as a first step to obtaining their commercial pilot license, which allows the pilot to get paid for flying.

 In this article, we’ll dive into all the details about becoming a professional college instructor or taking up work with international airlines while highlighting various routes to becoming a successful commercial airline pilot.

 Are you a sport or private pilot who wants to share your knowledge and passion with aspiring sport pilots?
 You should consider becoming a sport pilot flight instructor!
 We refer to this instructor as, “CFI-S,” or certified flight instructor-sport.